minixxie/wpp-qt/README.md

 The wpp::qt::QQmlApplicationEngine class inherits from [QQmlApplicationEngine](http://doc.qt.io/qt-5/qqmlapplicationengine.html) and it injects "wpp" object into the QML root context.

 ## UseCase: density independent pixel
 All QML elements only support pixel values for x, y, width, height and all size and dimension related properties.
-With the main function used in "To Begin", "reso" variable can be used in QML like this:
+With the main function used in "To Begin", "wpp" variable can be used in QML like this:
 ```QML
 Rectange {
 	anchors.fill: parent